emqx/emqx-docs/en_US/getting-started/new-features.md

 Besides SQL, EMQX 5.x Rule Engine also supports [jq](https://stedolan.github.io/jq/), so it is capable of handling more complex JSON data formats.
 See more at the [jq Functions documentation](../data-integration/rule-sql-jq.md).

-{% emqxce %}

-Support sending data to WebHook or establishing bidirectional data bridging with external MQTT services.
+The EMQX Open Source edition supports sending data to WebHook or establishing bidirectional data integration with external MQTT services.

-{% endemqxce %}

-{% emqxee %}

-Leveraging the bidirectional data bridging feature, you can process and send your IoT data to over 40 cloud services and enterprise systems in real-time, or retrieve data from them and send it to designated MQTT topics after processing.
+The EMQX Enterprise edition also supports bidirectional data integration.
+You can process and send your IoT data to over 40 cloud services and enterprise systems in real-time, or retrieve data from them and send it to designated MQTT topics after processing.
+EMQX 5.0 provides the Flows feature for visualizing the data integration process on the Dashboard.

-{% endemqxee %}

-EMQX visualizes the data integration process with the Flows feature on Dashboard.
 Now you can easily check how the rules engine processes IoT data and how data flows to external data services or devices.

-On different data bridging that EMQX supports and how to configure, see [Data Integration](../data-integration/data-bridges.md).
+For different data integrations that EMQX supports and how to configure them, see [Data Integration](../data-integration/data-bridges.md).

 ## Flexible Authentication/Authorization